I’m Jessy. I grew up in the Mojave Desert in a meth lab on the edge of nowhere and writing saved my life.

 This work of creative nonfiction precedes my memoir.
 It’s not the whole story.
 It’s a crack in the door.
 An offering.
 A glimpse into the larger truths I later unfold in The One Who Leaves.
 Writing these pieces meant returning to the dust of where I came from—to a godforsaken town on the edge of nowhere—and staying long enough to look at the darker interiors of love and survival, and at how something honest, even beautiful, can be made from that return.

 From the Dust is also a collaborative project that blends mediums and lives.
-The second edition features a new cover designed by my partner Perry Rhodes and a newly added story.
-The book is released alongside a cassette tape by Era Nash, Perry’s band.
+The book is released alongside a cassette tape by my partner, Perry Rhodes.
 Side A includes three singles from his album, Wake of Dust, that correspond to the stories in the collection, along with a bonus track and previously unheard audio interviews with my mother recorded during our time in the desert.
 Side B features the For Her instrumental EP and an additional bonus track.

 This project is an early map of my work—life, memory, and meaning-making in conversation with art, sound, and story.